-The Decentralized Signal Portfolio (DSP) is an open platform that enables access to high-quality signals about a borrower's income, assets, and liabilities.
-These signals are collected through Signal Adapters hosted on the DSP, which gather data from a variety of on-chain and off-chain sources.
+The Decentralized Signal Portfolio (DSP) is an open-source package that enables access to high-quality signals about a borrower's income, assets, and liabilities.
+These signals are collected through Signal Adapters in the package, which gather data from a variety of on-chain and off-chain sources.
 Any developer can contribute to the platform by adding a new Signal Adapter for a specific data source.
 By adding and improving these signals, we can not only improve the quality of evaluations made by Evaluation Agents but also provide a valuable data source for reuse by the broader ecosystem.

-Income-related signals help understand the amount, frequency, and other objective quantities that describe the income associated with a wallet.
-This can include information about predicted future income from that source as well.
+- Income signals represent the amount, frequency, and other quantitative features that describe the income associated with a wallet.
+Predicted future income could be included as well.

-Asset-related signals help understand the quality and quantity of the borrower's assets.
+- Asset signals represent the quality and quantity of the borrowers' assets.

-Liabilities are signals about borrowers' payment obligations from their assets and future income.
+- Liability signals represent borrowers' payment obligations from their assets and future income.

-There is a wide range of sources that a Signal Adapter can be developed.
-Examples include;
+There is a wide range of sources that a Signal Adapter can be developed to fetch from.
+Examples include:

 - On-chain sources

-- Direct payments from treasuries, i.e., Gnosis SAFE’s, Circle Business Account
+- Direct payments from treasuries, i.e., Gnosis SAFE, Circle Business Account

 - Payments/invoices like Request Network, Utopia Labs, Coinshift, Superfluid